-The number of people affected by hunger globally continues to increase slowly, and the situation is expected to worsen as a result of the COVID-19 pandemic.
-According to The State of Food Security and Nutrition in the World (SOFI) 2021, 320 million more people did not have access to adequate food in 2020 than in 20191.
+The number of people affected by hunger globally continues to increase, and the situation has worsened as a result of the COVID-19 pandemic and geopolitical instability.
+According to The State of Food Security and Nutrition in the World (SOFI) 2022, an additional 46 million people were affected by hunger in 2021 compared to 2020.